|1||Ghaziabad, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Amritsar air is currently 6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Amritsar is currently 11.2 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 133 US AQI